0cjs/sedoc/hw/headphones.md

 Bone conduction Bluetooth headphones.

 Bug notes:
+- Power-up with auto-connect to Linux may disable ability to switch from A2DP to HSP.
+On Linux, disconnect then reconnect and it may fix it.
 - Echo to remote end via mic feedback may be fixed by power-cycling headphones.

 Outside of left transducer has __MF Multifunction__ button.
 Base of right arm has (front to back) LED, covered USB-C charge